Zezi-cmd/clan-turf/README.md

 - **Clan chat commands** - Turn `!defend` / `!invade` in clan chat into rally calls.
 - **Custom clan colors** - Apply your local clan color list (below).
 Off = every clan uses its auto color.
-- **Clan color list** - Per-clan colors as `ClanName=RRGGBB`, comma-separated.
-Set them by clicking bars in the side panel; copy and paste to share.
+- **Clan color list** - Per-clan colors for the live game as `ClanName=RRGGBB`, comma-separated.
+Set them by clicking bars in the side panel while online; copy and paste to share.
+- **Offline color list** - Same format, but for the offline sandbox only, so test-clan colors stay out of the shareable list.

 ### Network